-Despite the store closures of large retailers like Sears or Macy’s and the recent market departure of toy retail giant Toys“R”Us dominating the headlines, retail industry experts look towards the upcoming year with optimism.
+Despite the store closures of large retailers like Sears and the recent market departure of toy retail giant Toys“R”Us dominating the headlines, retail industry experts look towards the upcoming year with optimism.
 “The retail industry in 2019 continues to look quite good, actually,” John Chang, senior vice president of research services at Marcus & Millichap, concluded from his analysis of retail property data.

 “When we look at how much money people are spending on consumption, it’s actually well above average and it has been above average over several years now,” Chang said.
 But, he added, buying habits have changed, and both local and national retailers have to keep up with consumer trends to stay relevant.
 As superstores have continued to fold across the country, smaller-scale and localized concepts have seen increased success.